 Here is an indicative list of tags within the taxonomy set up by Contify:

 This taxonomy was continually updated on a weekly basis as new categories of tags and sources of information were identified.

-The data pushed to the firm’s application servers was also made available to their team of analysts, strategists and account managers as a continuously updated news feed on Contify’s Market and Competitive Intelligence platform.
+The data pushed to the firm’s application servers was also made available to their team of analysts, strategists, and account managers as a continuously updated news feed on Contify’s Market Intelligence platform.

 Harnessing the power of Contify’s robust sourcing engine, the firm was able to provide its users with a holistic coverage of ongoing tenders and bids.
 Mission-critical updates on strategic movements by competitors were now available to users on daily, not weekly.

 The firm’s team of analysts saved up to 60 hours a week — less time spent searching, more time available to drive the valuable strategic insights for the clients they serve.